99Mariana/Understanding-SAP-ABAP/README.md

 Quoting one of the phrases that most impacted me during my academic path:
-> **"You can only say that you really know something when you are able to explain it."**
+> **"You can only say that you really know something when you are able to explain it!"**
 >
 And why not challenge me to explain it to myself?